 The 2011 myGVSU climate survey yielded results indicating that almost 500 students who responded to the survey identified as a student parent.
 Additionally, 33.5% of these parents identify they had difficulty in affording child care.
 And 52% of these student parents identify that they experience financial hardship.
 These parents also report that child care is one of the top three ways they experience financial hardship.
 (CITE Executive Summary) Finances are just one barrier for student parents; the ability to connect to the campus community may be another.

 Partner with us and support our CEC Scholarship Endowment Fund.
-Click the "Make a Donation" button on the left side of the screen to contribute.
+Click the "Make a Donation" button on the homepage.